 I have a decent collection of the classics that I was able to lend her and they watched one movie a week leading up to their vacation.
 She’d been able to watch Princess Aurora in Sleeping Beauty, Cinderella, Dumbo, Snow White and Alice In Wonderland.

-A few days after the trip, my friend asked me if I had Mary Poppins because her niece had met her outside Jolly Holiday Bakery and had no idea who she was!
-But now she was smitten because Mary Poppins took her by the hand and told her, “Spit Spot” as they walked together down Main Street U.S.A!
+A few days after the trip, my friend asked me if I had Mary Poppins.
+Her niece had met the character outside Jolly Holiday Bakery but the child had no idea who she was!
+Her niece was smitten because Mary Poppins took her by the hand and told her, “Spit Spot” as they walked together down Main Street U.S.A!

 Rides at Disneyland Based on Movies

 So many of the rides at Disneyland are based on the movies that preceded them.
 This is especially true in Fantasyland.
 While kids will still enjoy the ride just as a ride, you could also give them some back story before your trip.
-Naturally if a ride is just plain fun, they don’t necessarily need to watch the movie first but it sure is fun to point out the details on the ride and have them know the character names.
-By watching movies ahead of time, kids know a bit of the story background so they’ll know what the ride is about.
+Naturally if a ride is just plain good entertainment, you don’t necessarily need to watch the movie first.
+But it sure is fun to point out the details on the ride and have kids know the character names.
+By watching movies ahead of time, your children know a bit of the story background so they’ll know what the ride is about.

 Dumbo – Dumbo the Flying Elephant is just simply joyful and always a kid favorite.
 Check out Timothy the Mouse standing on top of the ride as well!
 Casey Jr. Circus Train is the accompanying ride to the Dumbo movie.

-Pinocchio – Pinocchio not only has a ride (Pinocchio’s Daring Journey) in Fantasyland, there is also a restaurant with Pinocchio-theming and artwork as well (Village Haus Restaurant).
+Pinocchio – Pinocchio has a ride (Pinocchio’s Daring Journey) in Fantasyland and characters appear in the new Magic Happens Parade.
 You can also find Figaro the cat on a perch in the Fantasy Faire area as well.

 The Adventures Of Ichabod And Mr. Toad – I’ll admit that I’d been on Mr. Toad’s Wild Ride dozens of times but had never once read the book Wind in the Willows or had seen the animated feature.
 After watching it last year, I have a better understanding of what this ride is all about.
 Now I know why Mr. Toad is going crazy!

 Peter Pan – Soar above it on all Peter Pan’s Flight, based on the book and movie.
 Kids will see all the familiar characters, including Peter, Wendy, Captain Hook and Tinker Bell while “flying” above the action.
 Want more Tink?
 You can also meet with her and other fairy friends in Pixie Hollow.
+Tinker Bell and Peter Pan also appear as walking characters in the Magic Happens Parade.
+Captain Hook and Peter Pan frequently walk through Fantasyland for meetings with guests.
 Peter Pan is a *MUST SEE*

 Toy Story and sequels – Though you don’t have to have seen the movies to enjoy Buzz Lightyear Astro Blasters, I still put these on the must-see list.
-Toy Story characters are also heavily featured in the Paint the Night parade.
+You’ll also spot the green Aliens at the themed Alien Pizza Planet restaurant!
+Toy Story characters are heavily featured in Pixar Pier at Disney California Adventure (more on that later in the post).
 The Toy Story series are *MUST SEE*

 Save Money On Your Disneyland Vacation!